Investigation of the self-absorption effect using time-resolved laser-induced breakdown spectroscopy

 DOI - 10.1364/oe.27.004261

-Subject(s) - laser induced breakdown spectroscopy , materials science , absorption (acoustics) , spectroscopy , absorption spectroscopy , optics , attenuation coefficient , laser , plasma , analytical chemistry (journal) , chemistry , physics , chromatography , quantum mechanics , composite material
+Subject(s) - laser induced breakdown spectroscopy , materials science , absorption (acoustics) , spectroscopy , absorption spectroscopy , attenuation coefficient , optics , laser , plasma , analytical chemistry (journal) , chemistry , physics , chromatography , quantum mechanics , composite material

 Self-absorption seriously affects the accuracy and stability of quantitative analysis in laser-induced breakdown spectroscopy (LIBS).
 To reduce the effect of self-absorption, we investigated the temporal evolution of the self-absorption effect by establishing exponential calibration curves.
 Meanwhile, the temporal evolution mechanism of the self-absorption effect was also investigated.
 The results indicated that self-absorption was weak at the early stage of plasma expansion.
-For determination of manganese (Mn) in steel, as an example, the concentration of upper bound of linearity (C int ) was 2.000 wt. % at the early stage of plasma expansion (in a time window of 0.2-0.4 μs)-much higher than 0.363 wt. % at a traditional optimization time window (2-3 μs).
+For determination of manganese (Mn) in steel, as an example, the concentration of upper bound of linearity (C in ) was 2.000 wt. % at the early stage of plasma expansion (in a time window of 0.2-0.4 μs)-much higher than 0.363 wt. % at a traditional optimization time window (2-3 μs).
 The accuracy and stability of quantitative analysis at the time window of 0.2-0.4 μs was also much better than at the time window of 2-3 μs.
 This work provides a simple method for improving quantitative analysis performance and avoiding the self-absorption effect in LIBS.